awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-event-structure.md

 + Each header object \(for example, `headers["accept"]` or `headers["host"]`\) is an array of key–value pairs\.
 For a given header, the array contains one key–value pair for each value in the request\.
 + `key` contains the case\-sensitive name of the header as it appeared in the HTTP request; for example, `Host`, `User-Agent`, `X-Forwarded-For`, and so on\.
 + `value` contains the header value as it appeared in the HTTP request\.
-+ When your Lambda function adds or modifies request headers and you don’t include the header `key` field, Lambda@Edge automatically inserts a header `key` using the header name that you provide\.
-Regardless of how you’ve formatted the header name, the header key that’s inserted automatically is formatted with initial capitalization for each part, separated by hyphens \(\-\)\.
++ When your Lambda function adds or modifies request headers and you don't include the header `key` field, Lambda@Edge automatically inserts a header `key` using the header name that you provide\.
+Regardless of how you've formatted the header name, the header key that's inserted automatically is formatted with initial capitalization for each part, separated by hyphens \(\-\)\.

   For example, you can add a header like the following, without a header `key`: